Asia's tech champions zero in on main street banking

 “However, all the information needed at the counter can already be collected on a mobile phone.”

-In South Korea, authorities have issued two online only bank licenses, one of them to Kakao Bank in 2017, which is operated by the company behind the country’s largest chat app.
+In South Korea, authorities have issued two online only bank licences, one of them to Kakao Bank in 2017, which is operated by the company behind the country’s largest chat app.

 “The 45 million monthly average users of our messaging app Kakao Talk is a huge plus for us when advertising our bank,” a spokesman for Kakao Bank said.
 He added the bank uses Kakao’s artificial intelligence technology for its automated customer support systems.
 The bank had 8.9 million users as of March.